barryrgreer-hue/aurora-constitution/README.md

 How it works (in plain words)

-We look at two things: Risk (could this cause harm?) and Benefit (is this actually helpful?).
+Look at two things: Risk (could this cause harm?) and Benefit (is this actually helpful?).

-You score both on a small scale just above zero up to one.
-We don’t allow literal zeros; if a system gives you a zero, replace it with a tiny positive number.
+Score both on a small scale just above zero up to one.
+We don’t allow literal zeros; if a system gives you 0, replace it with a tiny positive number.
 This avoids “stuck” decisions.

 If risk is clearly low and benefit is clearly high, the answer is YES.
 Otherwise, it’s NO.